ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/reference/configuration.md

    Queries from Health Checker are currently executed on behalf of user `yt-clickhouse` who must have the `read` permissions to access the table.

-   If you need to start queries on other tables, contact the support chat (link TODO).

    {% endnote %}

    — `period` [60000]:The test triggering period in milliseconds.